Generation Names And Years In Order

 The Silent Generation is also known as the Traditionalist Generation.
 It is the era identified by the people born from 1925-1945.

 There were 23 million Silents as of 2019 in the United States as per the U.S. Census data.
-The term Silent Generation is renowned by a 1951 Time Magazine article.
+The term Silent Generation is known by a 1951 Time Magazine article.

 This aged group helped shape 20th-century pop culture, by introducing rock musicians, television legends, gonzo journalists, iconic filmmakers, and many more.